Exploiting Cultural Biases via Homoglyphs in Text-to-Image Synthesis: Manipulating the Image Generation with Homoglyphs

+In most cases, the homoglyphs noticeably influence the generated images.
+However, the occurring biases can not always be clearly described and assigned to a specific culture and are sometimes more subtle, such as effects on color schemes or environments, and therefore, hard to quantify.
+We repeated the Relative Bias and VQA Score computation using DALL-E~2, other versions of Stable Diffusion, namely v1.4 and v2.1, and the multilingual AltDiffusion-m18, and present the results in \cref{appx:add_relative_bias} and \cref{appx:add_vqa_score}, respectively.
+To verify that the choice of adjectives describing the individual cultures is flexible, we repeated the experiments for the African homoglyph and used adjectives corresponding to the largest African countries instead of the general \textit{African} adjective.
+The resulting values, which we also depict in \cref{appx:add_relative_bias}, confirm that the adjective choice usually does not change the general bias patterns.

+A reliable measurement of the metrics on DALL-E~2 is currently not possible since the API does not support deterministic image generations with seeds and, therefore, might generate images of significantly different styles and content for the same prompt.
+Mitigating influences due to the randomness of the process would require generating numerous images for each prompt, which is, in turn, cost-intensive.
+However, the results for DALL-E~2 still draw a similar picture compared to our experiments on Stable Diffusion, but the range and variance of the values are much higher.

-Whereas homoglyph replacements in most cases influence the image generation, the occurring biases can not always be clearly described and assigned to a specific culture and are sometimes subtle, such as color schemes or environments.
-We found the induced biases to be stronger and clearer from homoglyphs that relate to a more narrowly defined culture, such as characters from the Greek script, which are limited to the Greek language spoken in Greece and Cyprus.
-In contrast, the character \img{images/characters/vietnamese_o.pdf} (U+1ECD) is not only part of the Vietnamese language, but also of various African languages, which is why this specific homoglyph does not always induce a Vietnamese bias, as can be seen for images generated by Stable Diffusion in \cref{appx:add_stable_diffusion_results} where the images rather reflect an African bias.
+We further found the biases to be stronger and clearer from those homoglyphs that relate to a more narrowly defined culture, such as characters from the Greek script, which are limited to the Greek language spoken in Greece and Cyprus.
+In contrast, the character \img{images/characters/vietnamese_o.pdf} (U+1ECD) is part of the Vietnamese language as well as the International African Alphabet used by various African languages.
+Therefore, this homoglyph induces Vietnamese biases into DALL-E~2, but images generated by Stable Diffusion reflect African culture.
+Thus, the same characters of a script can affect the computed text embeddings and the corresponding images quite differently when the characters are used in several cultural settings.
+However, the biasing effects are still present in the models.
+We refer to Appendices \ref{appx:add_dalle2_results} and \ref{appx:add_stable_diffusion_results} for a larger collection of visual examples generated with DALL-E~2 and Stable Diffusion, respectively.